Koko The Gorilla Dies; Redrew The Lines Of Animal-Human Communication

 "Legit bawling like a baby right now.
 This news just breaks my heart.
 From an early age I was fascinated with Koko and she taught me so much about love, kindness, respect for animals, and our planet."

+Over the course of Koko's life, sentiments like that have been counterbalanced by questions about her ability to use language in original and complex ways.
+And for Koko and other research subjects, there has also been skepticism over how their handlers interpret the animals' behavior.

-With Koko's passing, the Gorilla Foundation says it will honor her legacy, working on wildlife conservation in Africa, a great ape sanctuary in Maui, and a sign language app.
+With Koko's passing, the Gorilla Foundation says it will honor her legacy, working on wildlife conservation in Africa, a great ape sanctuary in Maui, Hawaii, and a sign language app.

 The foundation says those who want to share condolences can do so by emailing kokolove@koko.org.